NEW

 What's inside?

-By mixing real cheese with plant-based ingredients, we can make a product with lower CO2.
+By mixing real cheese with plant ingredients, we can make a product with lower CO2.

 Did you know that a Dane emits an average of 17 tonnes of CO2 per year.
 3 tonnes come from food and drink alone.